 The Faculty Fellows Initiative brings attention to the important scholarship and research endeavors of pre-tenure or recently appointed associate faculty members.
 Each department in the College of Education and Human Ecology is represented in Faculty Fellows.
-Chairs from Teaching and Learning, Educational Studies and Human Sciences each nominate a faculty member to serve as a fellow to the EHE Office of Diversity, Inclusion, and Community Engagement (DICE).
+Chairs from Teaching and Learning, Educational Studies and Human Sciences each nominate a faculty member to serve as a fellow to the EHE Office of Equity, Diversity, and Global Engagement (EDGE).

-Faculty Fellows discuss ways to promote research and scholarship across the college with the Office of Diversity, Inclusion, and Community Engagement.
-Fellows serve on DICE's Research Advisory Board to explore ways to feature, support and promote college research.
+Faculty Fellows discuss ways to promote research and scholarship across the college with the Office of Equity, Diversity, and Global Engagement.
+Fellows serve on EDGE's Research Advisory Board to explore ways to feature, support and promote college research.

 Fellows also share their research related to diversity, equity and inclusion with the college at least once during the academic year.

 EHE Faculty Fellows and Research Board Members